Biencredible/Design-Patterns/Structural Design Patterns/Proxy/Proxy.md

 # Intent:
 Provide a surrogate or placeholder for another object to control access to it.
 ## Proxy Types:
-- Virutal: creates expensive objects on demand
+- Virtual: creates expensive objects on demand
 - Cache: chaches expensive calls
-- Remote: simplifies client implementation
+- Remote: simplifies client implementation (e.g. if Object has a different address space)
 - Protection: provides access management
-- Smart: -performs additional actions
+- Smart: performs additional actions

 # Example Problem:
 You have a massive object that cinsumees avast amount of system resources.
 You need it from time to time, but not